McNeese Logo

 PLUS Loans

-PLUS loans are available to qualifying parents of undergraduate students enrolled in at least 6 semester hours, and professional or graduate students.
+PLUS loans are available to qualifying parents of dependent undergraduate students enrolled in at least 6 semester hours, and professional or graduate students.
 Like with direct subsidized and unsubsidized loans, the Department of Education is the lender.
-Unlike unsubsidized or subsidized loans, however, applicants must not have adverse credit history to qualify.
+Unlike unsubsidized or subsidized loans, however, applicants must not have an adverse credit history to qualify.

 A credit check will be conducted once you apply to determine your eligibility.
 The maximum PLUS loan amount you can receive is the cost of attendance at the time of awarding minus any other financial aid you are receiving.
 Find out more about PLUS loans.